nyuuuukie/postgres-proxy/README.md

 ## Description

-This server uses two loggers of Logger class:
+This server uses two [Logger](./include/Log.hpp) class loggers:
 - The first one (Log) used to output server's log messages.
-- The second used to output parsed query messages.
+- The second (queryLog) used to output parsed query messages.

 Loggers set up separately. </br>
 By default the first outputs to stdout and to file,